tobyshooters/arquipelago/SYS_ADMIN.md

 Because I've configured the DNS for my domain, I can also just do `ssh root@arquipelago.org`.

+Some utils were installed: `apt install vim rsync tree`

 Group and user `aventura` was created.
 ```
 groupadd aventura